7 Basic Food Items to Stock Now

 Pasta

 Here are a few boxes of pasta I store.
 I also store them in Rubbermaid 8-quart containers.
-The boxes of pasta shown below will be used for my series, “Soup In a Jar” that I will be starting again very soon.
+The boxes of pasta shown below will be used for my series, “Soup In a Jar” which I will be starting again very soon.

 All other pasta is removed from boxes and placed in 8-quart Rubbermaid Containers with Lids.